bool IsValueType { get; set; }

 Example

-// Example of using the IsValueType property
+// Example of using IsValueType property

 TypeDescription typeDescription = TypeLibrary.GetTypeDescription(typeof(int));